MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-ext-object.md

 # Table extension object

 The table extension object allows you to add extra fields or to change some properties on a table provided by [!INCLUDE [prod_short](includes/prod_short.md)].
 In this way, you can add data to the same table and treat it as a single table.
-For example, you may want to create a table extension for a retail winter sports store.
-In your solution you want to have `ShoeSize` as an additional field on the customer table.
+For example, you might want to create a table extension for a retail winter sports store.
+In your solution you want to have `ShoeSize` as an extra field on the customer table.
 Adding this as an extension allows you to write code for the customer record and also include values for the `ShoeSize`.

 Along with defining other fields, the table extension is where you write trigger code for your extra fields.